 It has been recently discovered that sacha inchi is particularly rich in an essential amino acid called tryptophan (44 mg/g of protein), which is crucial for the synthesis of serotonin in the brain, playing an important role in mood, behavior, and cognition.
 It is commonly used for reducing stress and inducing sleep.

 On the other hand, omega-3 and omega-6 fatty acids cannot be produced by the human body, and it is important to consume them from food sources in order to avoid a deficiency.
-This high fatty acid content gives sacha inchi its cardioprotective properties.
+Studies have shown that these polyunsaturated fatty acids have potent cardioprotective properties.5

 OMEGA-3 FATS HELP REDUCE CHRONIC DISEASE RISK BY BLOCKING INFLAMMATION.